kwamin/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for Dec 2014 Data Science Coursera course for KwamiN
+Repo for December 2014 Data Science course from Coursera for KwamiN.